-Measuring Success - Opera tional Time of Critical S Systems Performance Measurements 2014 Actuals 2015 Projections 2016 Forecast 1.
-How much did we do?
-Operational Time of Critical Systems 8,600 hours 8,600 hours 8,600 2.
-How well did we do it 1? % Operational Time 95% 99.7% 99.8% Story behind the data The % uptime represents the amount of time business critical systems are available.
-The critical systems that will be measured and managed to these availability numbers will be: Network Services (Network System Availability; File Shares and Print Services) Telephony and Collaboration Services (Phone System; Email System, Voicemail; SharePoint) Business Critical Systems (JDE; Tempest; Asset Mngnt; FDM; Web Apps) Public Facing Services (BIDS; Tender; Development Tracker; eApply; MyCity) The performance measure does not include any downtime that occurs during scheduled maintenance windows or other planned outage activities.
-3. Is anyone better off?
-Story behind the data The Information Technology Division is constantly looking for improvements in existing systems, procedures and practices to reduce downtime and increase reliability and availability.
-Ensuring systems are available to staff and citizens when they need to be increases productivity and improves customer satisfaction.
-IT infrastructure is incredibly complex and is the underlying platform for all critical line of business applications.
-Continual preventative maintenance to
+Measuring Success - Opera tional Time of Critical Systems Performance Measurements 2014 Actuals 2015 Projections 2016 Forecast 1.
+How much did we do ?
+Operational Time of Critical Systems 8,600 hours 8,600 hours 8,600 hours 2.
+How well did we do it !? % Operational Time 95% 99.7% 99.8% available.
+The critical systems that numbers will be: anaged to these availability Story behind the data Network Services (Network System Availability; File Shares at Print Services) Telephony and Collaboration Services (Phone System; Email System, Voicemail; SharePoint) Business Critical Systems (JDE; Tempest; Asset Mngnt; FDM; Apps) Public Facing Services (BIDS; Tender; Development Tracker; eApply; MyCity) The performance measure does not include any downtime that occurs during scheduled maintenance windows or other planned outage active 3.
+Is anyone better off?
+The Information Technology in existing systems, pro increase reliability and ology Division is constantly ocedures and practices to r availability.
+Ensuring syste need to be increases prod ms are available to staff Story behind the data IT infrastructure is incredibly complex and is the underlying platform for all critical line of business applications.
+Continual preventative maintenance to ensure we are following hardware lifecycle best practices, software updates and security patches all contribute to a stable environment.
+Our goal is to keep our line of business systems and productivity systems as current as practical, being no further than one major release back from current. of system maintenance agement processes to effe to match business approv operating when it needs to